Nicholas Prasad

 Nicholas Prasad (born 7 December 1995) is a professional footballer who plays as a defender.
-Born in Canada, he represents the Fiji national football team.
+Born in Canada, he has represented the Fiji national football team.

 Personal life

-Prasad was born in Edmonton, Alberta to immigrant parents from Fiji.
+Prasad was born in Edmonton, Alberta to parents from Fiji.

 Career

 BC Soccer Provincial Development Program

-Prasad played for the BC Soccer Provincial Development Program from 2008 to 2011.
-He captained the team to a bronze medal against Alberta at the National Tournament.
-His performances led to an invitation to the Canadian Youth National Training Team.
+Prasad participated in the British Columbia Soccer Association Development Program from 2008 to 2011.
+He captained the team to a bronze medal match win against Alberta at the National Tournament and was later invited to the Canadian Youth National Team.

 Enver Creek Secondary

-Prasad attended Enver Creek Secondary, where he captained the Cougars to their first BC High School Provincial Championship in 2012.
-Prasad also won the Enver Creek Student-Athlete of the Year award from 2008 to 2011.
+Prasad attended Enver Creek Secondary, where he captained the school team to its first British Columbia School Sports Championship in 2012.
+He was also named Enver Creek Secondary Student-Athlete of the Year award from 2008 to 2011.

 Vancouver Whitecaps FC

 In 2012, Prasad joined the Vancouver Whitecaps FC Academy.
-He helped the team win the USSDA Northwest Division title during the regular season, which led to a birth in the USSDA Finals in Houston.
-The following year, Prasad captained the team to a second-place finish in the USSDA Northwest Division.
+He helped the academy side win the U.S. Soccer Development Academy Northwest Division regular-season title and qualify for the USSDA Finals in Houston.
+In 2013, he captained the team to a second-place finish in the USSDA Northwest Division.

 In 2014, Prasad appeared for USL PDL side Vancouver Whitecaps FC U-23.
-He scored his first goal for the U-23 side against Portland Timbers U-23's in a 2–2 draw at Providence Park.
-Prasad's impressive performances led him to make his senior team debut, coming on for Ethen Sampson in the 45th minute against FC Edmonton in a reserve fixture.
+He scored his first goal for the team in a 2-2 draw against Portland Timbers at Providence Park.
+He later made his senior team debut for Vancouver Whitecaps FC, coming on as a substitute for Ethen Sampson in the 45th minute against FC Edmonton.

 Seattle Redhawks

 In 2014, Prasad signed a letter of intent to play NCAA Division I college soccer at Seattle University.

-In his sophomore season, the 11th-ranked Redhawks defeated the UCLA Bruins, 1–0, at Championship Field to advance to the sweet sixteen of the Division 1 NCAA tournament for the first time in the program's history.
+During his sophomore season, the 11th-ranked Seattle Redhawks defeated the UCLA Bruins, 1–0, at Championship Field to advance to the round of 16 of the NCAA Division I men's soccer tournament for the first time in program history.

-Prasad recorded an assist in the game and was named to the TopDrawerSoccer Team of the week.
-Prasad appeared in 61 games for the Redhawks.
+Prasad recorded an assist in the match and was named to the TopDrawerSoccer Team of the week.
+He made 61 appearances for the Seattle Redhawks men's soccer team.

 SpVgg Bayreuth

-In 2018, Prasad signed a professional contract with Regionalliga side SpVgg Bayreuth in Germany.
-Prasad made his home debut at Hans-Walter-Wild-Stadion in a 2–0 loss against SpVgg Greuther Fürth II.
-Prasad recorded his first assist for the club in a derby match against Bayern Hof in the Landespokal Bayern.
+In 2018, Prasad signed with Regionalliga club SpVgg Bayreuth in Germany.
+He made his home debut at Hans-Walter-Wild-Stadion in a 2–0 loss against SpVgg Greuther Fürth.
+He recorded his first assist for the club in a derby match against Bayern Hof in the Bavarian Cup.

 Tulsa Roughnecks FC

 On July 16, 2019, Prasad was acquired by the USL Championship side Tulsa Roughnecks, for an undisclosed fee.
-He made his USL Championship debut in a 1–0 win away at H-E-B Park against Rio Grande Valley FC Toros.
+He made his USL Championship debut in a 1–0 win at H-E-B Park against Rio Grande Valley FC Toros.

 Bischofswerdaer FV 08

-In January 2020, Prasad signed for Regionalliga Nordost side Bischofswerdaer FV 08.
+In January 2020, Prasad signed for Regionalliga Nordost club Bischofswerdaer FV 08.
 He made his debut against FSV Union Fürstenwalde in a 2–0 loss.